jxxcarlson/github_repo_rag/README.md

 Please see discussion/ast_comments.txt for some comments on the format of the chunks created by parsing source code and to whom they are "fed."

-- To test the integration thus foar of Elm support, run the following from the root of the repo:
+- To test the integration thus for of Elm support, run the following from the root of the repo:

 - `npx ts-node github_repo_rag/src/chunkers/elmChunker.ts <path-to-elm-file>`
 - `npx ts-node src/chunkers/elmChunker.ts src/elm/test.elm`